Drug Free Schools and Communities Act (DFSCA)

 Students who violate JTCC's policy on alcohol and other drugs will be subject to disciplinary action in accordance with college policies and Student Conduct Policies.
 Employees who violate JTCC's policy on alcohol and other drugs will be subject to action in accordance with college polices.

 Use of illicit drugs is illegal under both state and federal statutes.
 Use of alcohol by persons under 21 years of age is illegal under state law .
-Students who violate the college's Student Substance Abuse Policy shall have college charges processed against them in the normal manner of due process provided by college rules.
+Students who violate the college's Policy Governing the Use of Alcohol and Other Drugs shall have college charges processed against them in the normal manner of due process provided by college rules.

 Further, students who violate this policy shall have committed a criminal offense, and the college shall notify the appropriate agency of the Commonwealth of Virginia or city government for investigation and, if warranted, prosecution.